Patrick5225/66DaysOfData/Round_3.md

 - Watched video about how to connect to Power BI datasets in Excel (https://www.youtube.com/watch?v=1yJnmZRTNZg)

 - Worked for a bit on my portfolio website

+---

+**Day 41 of #66DaysOfData (February 10, 2022):**

+- Watched video by Luke Barousse about how he uses SQL as a data analyst (https://www.youtube.com/watch?v=GEBzsz8ZSXs)